yufanzhao99/ChinaGoingOutWebDev/README.md

 5. File -> Add Project Folder.. -> Select the folder that you cloned to.

-Congratulations!
+## Congratulations!

 Now you are ready for Lecture 4: BootStrap~

----

-If you have any problem, DON'T hesitate to ask.
+If you have any problem with the instruction, DON'T hesitate to ask.